-3. Readmission: Nursing students requesting readmission to the PSU Nursing Program following dismissal for any reason may apply to the Admission, Progression & Retention Committee one time to be considered for readmission.
+- 3. Readmission: Nursing students requesting readmission to the PSU Nursing Program following dismissal for any reason may apply to the Admission, Progression & Retention Committee one time to be considered for readmission.
 Potential readmit students must reapply by submitting a letter to the Committee, formally requesting readmission to the program, which should address the reason(s) for their dismissal and identify a plan(s) for successful completion of the program, should the student be readmitted.
-The Committee will then require an interview with the potential student to review his/her proposals and explore the potential for the student's future success in the Program.
+The Committee may require an interview with the potential student to review his/her proposals and explore the potential for the student's future success in the Program.
 If the student is granted readmission to the PSU Nursing Program, certain conditions may apply.
 If the APR Committee deems it necessary for the readmitted student to audit previously taken courses to support future success, the student will be expected to complete the required audited course(s) with a grade of at least an 80.00 (passing grade for nursing courses), with all course requirements completed as described in the course syllabus.
 Readmitted students will be required to agree to all terms of readmission as stated in their readmission letter, prior to readmission.
 The student will return a signed copy of the readmission letter to the Director of Nursing within 14 days after receipt of the readmission letter.
 Should the readmitted student fail to achieve a passing grade in any NR courses, including audited and clinical courses, or fail to meet other stipulations for readmission, the student will be permanently dismissed from the Program.

-Admission, readmission request deadlines:

-- For Re-entry in fall, date is May 1st - For re-entry in spring, date is Oct.
-1st - a.
+Admission, readmission request deadlines: - For re-entry in fall, date is May 1st - For re-entry in spring, date is Oct.
+1st - 4.
 In addition to the above, the following conditions must be met: - a.
 A course in which the student does not meet the minimum progression grade (B-) must be successfully repeated before enrolling in any subsequent nursing course. - b.
-Students who are granted readmission and subsequently fail to progress in the program will be permanently dismissed from the Nursing Program. - c.
+In consideration of course content and sequencing in the PSU Nursing program curriculum, all NR courses taught by Nursing faculty must be completed at PSU.
+Students who take NR courses at another institution cannot transfer those credits to substitute for required NR courses at PSU.
+Any exception to the policy will be initiated by the PSU Nursing program faculty or Director and may require approval from the New Hampshire Board of Nursing. - c.
+Students who are granted readmission and subsequently fail to progress in the program will be permanently dismissed from the Nursing Program. - d.
 A student reapplying to the Nursing Program may additionally need to reapply to the University.
-Please see University readmission policies found in the Academic Catalog. - d.
+Please see University readmission policies found in the Academic Catalog. - e.
 Students may reapply to the nursing program one time.
 If their readmission is denied they may appeal to the Office of Academic Affairs.

-4. Progression in Clinical
+5. Progression in Clinical